xanderhub/nice-recording-pr-template/pull_request_template.md

 - [ ] 📋 Logs are concise and informative - flow is understood by reading only logs
 - [ ] 📦 Logs include relevant context of the flow
 - [ ] 🔑 Logs don’t include sensitive information (like security tokens etc.)
-- [ ] 🚧 Every error / warning handled with appropriate log
+- [ ] 🚧 Every error handled with appropriate log
 - [ ] 🙅 No needed to check all above for this PR

 ## Any documentation?